Himanshi1904/NBA-Ranking/README.md

 # NBA-Ranking

 ## Introduction
-In this repo, I have used python scrape "ESPN" data and extracted information like:
+In this repo, I have used python to scrape "ESPN" data and extracted information like:

 - Teams participating in playoffs
 - Information about the players from each roster: